4 min read

 The opportunity is not simply to give people AI inside chat.

-It is to help people and AI agents shape work together in shared context.
+It is to help people and AI participants shape work together in shared context.

 That includes tool-like outputs: briefs, checklists, templates, plans, follow-up paths, and integrations.
-But those outputs need visible ownership and bounded action.
+But those outputs need visible ownership, review state, allowed actions, and bounded follow-through.

 The product should make it easier to build useful tools without creating hidden automation debt.